zaproxy/zaproxy-website/site/content/faq/why-is-zap-not-available-in-my-language.md

 We rely on people like yourself to translate ZAP into other languages.

-If your language is not available then it means that we, the developers, unfortunately dont speak your language well enough to translate it and no one else has volunteered.
+If your language is not available then it means that we, the developers, unfortunately don't speak your language well enough to translate it and no one else has volunteered.

 However you can help :)